jack-tee/faux-data/README.md

 ### Install

-Install faux-data via pip
+Install faux-data locally via pip

-`pip install faux-data`
+`> pip install faux-data`

 check the install has been successful with